XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/build-run-rippled-macos.md

         $ brew install git cmake pkg-config protobuf openssl ninja

-0. Install Boost 1.70.0 or higher. `rippled` 1.4.0 is compatible with Boost 1.70.0 and higher.
+0. Install a compatible version of Boost. `rippled` 1.6.0 is compatible with Boost 1.70.0 and higher.
 The latest version of Boost available in the Homebrew repositories isn't new enough, so you must install Boost manually.
 (The following examples use Boost 1.71.0, which was the newest version at the time of writing.)

       1. Download [Boost 1.71.0](https://dl.bintray.com/boostorg/release/1.71.0/source/boost_1_71_0.tar.bz2).